minhqto/pawsitive/README.md

     - Method 2: Using dotnet commands
       - Step 1: Open a terminal, navigate to the root folder of the project `./pawsitive` and run `dotnet build`.
 This will build the project and all of its dependencies.
       - Step 2: After the build, run `dotnet run` to run the back-end server.

+    Notes: We have to run the front-end application first, then run the back-end application.